pckerneis/WebAudio-Visual-Editor/README.md

 * Produce code with **no dependency** : you can just copy and paste the few JS files generated with WebAudio Visual Editor into your existing project without worrying about including and maintaining other externals.
 The output code is vanilla Javascript and only uses code defined in the WebAudio API.
 It is encapsulated using the _module_ pattern so that it won't interfere with other Javascript code.
 * Designed as a **playground** : the software is primarily made to explore sound generation techniques and quickly prototype ideas.
 It is meant to be an invitation to non-specialists to get to know the WebAudio API.
 Working project examples are included and testing a project in the browser is as simple as hitting a button!
 If only a few things can be achieved without typing Javascript code, the software aims at providing the user with suggestions and make easier tedious tasks such as loading an audio file by using a few higher-level objects.

-Please note that for now, the software is more suited to prototyping than to 'serious' web deployment.
+Please note that for now, the software is more suited to prototyping than to 'serious' web production.
 Most notably, the software is based on the [WebAudio API w3c spec](https://www.w3.org/TR/webaudio/) which is not fully implemented in all browsers.
 You can have more info on supported platforms on [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 Here are a few test pages generated from the example projects :
 * [Basics](http://htmlpreview.github.io/?https://github.com/pckerneis/WebAudio-Visual-Editor/blob/master/Examples/Basics/output/index.html): a sinus generator and a stop button.